openstack/cinder-specs/specs/2024.1/quota-system.rst

-* New quota system will no longer have an internal brute force cleaning mechanism of quotas, the volume state change API will be used to clean reservations, and the ``cinder-manage quota sync`` command will be used for the ``Counters`` driver, so the following configuration options will be deprecated and will no longer have any effect:
+* New quota system will no longer have an internal brute force cleaning mechanism of quotas, the volume state change API will be used to clean reservations, and the ``cinder-manage quota sync`` command will be used for the ``StoredQuotaDriver``, so the following configuration options will be deprecated and will no longer have any effect:
   ``reservation_expire``, ``reservation_clean_interval``, ``until_refresh``,
   and ``max_age``.